3rd July 2020

-The ISPCA recently received a call from a concerned member of the public about a cat heard crying in a ditch near Ballyremon Commons, Co.
+ISPCA Chief Inspector Conor Dowling responded to a call from a concerned member of the public about a cat heard crying in a ditch near Ballyremon Commons, Co.
 Wicklow recently.

 Inspector Dowling investigated the call made to the ISPCA’s National Animal Helpline and located the little kitten shivering in a hedge.

 Chief Inspector Dowling said: “Although the road was noisy with traffic, I heard a faint cry for help and discovered a very scared and soaked little tabby kitten.
 I had to act quickly in case she attempted to run”.

 The kitten, now named Star, was taken to a foster home for some much needed food and a warm, dry bed.

 Conor added: “It is unclear how the kitten came to be in such a perilous position, so close to the busy road.
 There are not a lot of houses in the vicinity and, enquiries suggest that none of the locals have kittens.
 Star was no more than seven weeks old and far too young to be wandering on her own.
 Huge thanks to the member of the public who heard her cry for help and called us”.